Subject (Course): International Trade and Doing Business in Pakistan - Islamabad. Syllabus:

 - To explore Pakistan's trade relations with the student's country

 - To know Pakistan's Free Trade Agreements (FTAs)

 - To examine the profile of Pakistani companies and businessperson

 - To develop a business plan for the Pakistani market

-Sample of the subject - Doing Business in Pakistan:
+Sample of the subject - Foreign Trade and Doing Business in Pakistan: